collections – collection and container types

 • The optional flags can be 1 to check for overflow when adding items.

 Add x to the right side of the deque.
-Raises IndexError if overflow checking is enabled and there is no more room left.
+Raises IndexError if overflow checking is enabled and there is no more room in the queue.

 Remove and return an item from the left side of the deque.
 Raises IndexError if no items are present.